...

 Bank statements are valuable in analyzing the tenant’s spending habits, savings, and overall financial stability, while employment verification records confirm the tenant’s job status and income consistency.
 Together, these documents allow landlords to evaluate the tenant’s ability to meet rent obligations and manage their finances responsibly.

-Can Landlords Use Debit to Income Ratio as the Sole Factor in Tenant Screening?
+Can Landlords Use Debt to Income Ratio as the Sole Factor in Tenant Screening?

 Using it alone may not provide a complete picture of a tenant’s financial stability.
 By combining this ratio with credit checks, employment verification, and rental history assessments, landlords can gain a more holistic view of a potential tenant’s financial situation and make well-informed decisions.